Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

     - Impersonating to pivot deeper

 Notes:
-You know you're you, and your teams know you're you - this trust can be taken advantage of by attackers, impersonating people with social capital and good social standing to pivot deeper into organisations and networks - or even something as simple as identity theft to launder money.
+You know you're you, and your teams know you're you - this trust can be taken advantage of by attackers, impersonating people with social capital and good social standing to pivot deeper into organizations and networks - or even something as simple as identity theft to launder money.

 It may sound far-fetched, but this is a very real problem in the Web3 ecosystem - so if a request seems a bit bizarre, it's never a bad idea to check in and verify via an alternative line of communication which has already been established.